Notes on Gravitational Physics: Tensors and Vector Spaces

 \subsection{Tensors}

-The definition of a connecting vector, as a directed line joining two points does not need a coordinate system or a choice of basis.
+The definition of a connecting vector, as a directed line joining two points, does not need a coordinate system or a choice of basis.
 And the definition specifying magnitude and direction again does not involve a basis.
 Tensors similarly arise in physics in a way that does not involve the introduction of a basis or the components of the tensor.
 In particular, the tensor you are likely to have encountered first, the moment of inertial tensor $I_{ab}$, relates the angular velocity vector $\Omega^a$ of a rigid body to the body's rotational kinetic energy and to its angular momentum.
+That is, $I_{ab}$ can be regarded as the map $\Omega^b \rightarrow L_a$ from angular velocity to angular momentum, or as the map $(\Omega^a, \Omega^b) \rightarrow 2E$.
+The map $\Omega^b \rightarrow L_a$ is linear; and the map $(\Omega^a, \Omega^b) \rightarrow 2E$ is bilinear (separately linear in each argument).
+Wald uses abstract indices, while MTW use only concrete indices and write $\bm I(\bm u,\bm v)$ instead of $I_{ab}u^a u^b$.